fouad258/landing-page/README.md

 # landing-page
-a landing page to test my deep knowledge in HTML &amp; css
+a landing page to test my  knowledge in HTML & css
+## turning a design into a website